We have a Homework Vision which explains why we believe homework is important for all students:

 What will your child be expected to do?

 As part of our push to improve literacy and encourage reading students will need to read for 20 minutes every day as part of their homework.
-They will need to keep a record of the book they are reading and the pages they have read during the week.
+They will need to keep a record of the book they are reading and the pages they have read during the week in their planner.

 How can you help?
-Please ensure your child is completing the Mymaths, Moodle maths or numeracy tasks they have for 20 minutes each week night and make sure they are recording the work they have completed.
+Please ensure your child is completing the Maths tasks they have been set for 20 minutes each week night.

 How can you help?
-Ask them about what they have to do, which might be more than 20 minutes, and help them plan their time (There is a blank homework timetable in in the planner).
+Ask them about what they have to do, and help them plan their time (There is a blank homework timetable in in the planner).
 Check they are using their planner to record what needs doing and checking it off when completed.
 A personal homework timetable will also help organise time for revising their “Knowledge Organisers”